 After visiting the cathedral, jump onto tram line D and head over to Schloss Belvedere.
 Formally two palaces, Schloss Belvedere is now a museum complex.
 Its collection of art ages from the middle ages all the way up to the present day.

-You can easily spend a day in the Museums Quartier, but if you’re short on time make sure to see the Leopold Museum and the Museum of Modern Art.
+You can easily spend a day in the Museums Quartier, but if you’re short on time make sure to see the Leopold Museum (you can pre-book tickets here) and the Museum of Modern Art.

 Day 3 – Day Trip from Vienna